dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 It has to be run this way anyway, since it needs to be received by an action ?

 Write a special key to the blob store: `@self` which will point to the self repo.

+`tree` is what we should rename actor operations to.